raspberrypilearning/powerful-patterns/en/step_2.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">As well as having symbolic meaning, patterns show the mathematics that is all around us.
-Mathematics helps us make sense of the world around us and we can find mathematical patterns in art, literature and nature. </p>
+Mathematics helps us make sense of the world around us and we can find mathematical patterns in art, literature, and nature. </p>

 ### Who is it for?